The neighbors..."What is he building in there?"

 Greetings from Capo Dave!

 It all started during covid as a remedy for cabin fever.
-And here is where it led!
 My first build was an octave mandolin kit.
-The instrument had a floating bridge with tailpiece; walnut back & sides and a cedar sound board.
-I was pleasantly surprised at how much sound this little instrument produced and time at a bench working with wood was something I had enjoyed since I was a youngster.
+Like all mandolins, the instrument had a floating bridge with tailpiece.
+I was really surprised at how much sound this little instrument produced!

-I got drawings for a Dreadnaught cutaway but not content to build what was on the paper, built an eight string (doubling the 5th & 6th) that was more an OM shape.
-The truth is, the "shape" was not something arrived at on purpose.
-I bent the wood with the old "hot pipe" method (learned from a Dutch luthier on-line) and the result was simply the best I could do at the time.
-After 15 guitars, I now have pretty good control of hot pipe bending.
+Next, I got drawings for a Dreadnaught cutaway but not content to build what was on the paper, built an eight string (doubling the 5th & 6th) that was more an OM shape.
+I bent the wood with the old "hot pipe" method (learned from a Dutch luthier on-line) and after 27 builds still enjoy using that method.

-The eight string had Rosewood back & sides, Mahogany neck and Spruce top.
+Building that eight string became Luthiery 101.
+Rosewood back & sides, Mahogany neck and Spruce soundboard.
 Again, I used the floating bridge with tailpiece approach.
-I found this instrument to project well and it seemed to have great strength in the mid-range.
+I found this instrument to project extremely well.
 And there was something else; the overtones were there but were taking a back seat.
-The sound was decidedly "dry" and punchy.
+The sound had a "dry" aspect that was a much different than the flattops I owned.

 I

-I simply could not bend the Rosewood tight enough for the horn on this little box.
-The Rosewood side kept breaking.
-I've seen some mighty tight turns but I realized that in my little world there had to be a better solution.
-I'm not a fan of Florentine cutaways...the sharp peak does not appeal and since there's a block of wood inside a Florentine horn, why not just make the entire horn out of solid wood?
-So the horns are Mahogany, same as the neck.
+The horn is carved Mahogany, same as the neck.
 Tuners?
 Gotohs are, in my opinion, the absolute best.
 Appointments?
 None.
 Zero.
 Not even bindings.
 On a hunch, I used a 15 ft induced dome soundboard made of Cedar.
 In the Push-pin Flattop world, tops are arched at 30' or more.
 And flattops rarely have floating bridges.

 Again, the result was a very dry and punchy sound.
+And the high, induced domed soundboard seemed to have added more power.
 This little guitar could hold it's own volume-wise with much larger instruments.
-It made you want to play the little triplets and single note runs.
-It was like a little acoustic Telecaster!
+I began to wonder, why was this approach not in use by manufacturers or private Luthiers?

 The Story, how a great design never found it's way forward